 PACE 247 Survey of Conflict Management (3) Survey of contemporary conflict management and resolution: negotiation, mediation, conciliation, ombuds, fact-finding, facilitation techniques, arbitration, and litigation.
 Pre: any social science 100- or 200-level course or consent.
-NI DH
+DH

 PACE 310 Survey Peace and Conflict Studies (3) Survey of basic concepts, relationships, methods, and debates in modern peace research and conflict resolution studies.
 Pre: any social science 100- or 200-level course or consent.
 DS